-Disciples Women is celebrating our 145th birthday in 2019.
-This is a celebration marking October 21, 1874 , as the day that Caroline Neville Pearre organized the women to address the mission and ministry that was then lacking in the church.
+Disciples Women celebrated our 145th birthday in 2019.
+This celebration marked October 21, 1874 , as the day that Caroline Neville Pearre organized the women to address the mission and ministry that was then lacking in the church.
 Convicted during her prayer time in April of that year, she recognized her call to initiate the Christian Women’s Board of Missions (CWBM) that would be organized and managed exclusively by women.
-One support described the CWBM as knowing no distinction between home and foreign missions —its field was the world.
+One supporter described the CWBM as knowing no distinction between home and foreign missions —its field was the world.

 Since then Disciples Women have been organizing and advocating to serve the needs of God’s people across time, culture and geography.

 The CWBM provided training programs that equipped thousands of young people and established four Bible Chairs at state universities.

 In 1886, a group of women in St. Louis, recognizing a need to assist poor and orphaned children, and led by Mattie Younkin, began what is now the National Benevolent Association, the social services ministry of the church.

 In 1895, Nancy E Atkinson, a founding member of the CWBM, and her husband received news of the death of a pastor who left behind a nearly blind widow and several children with no means of support.
 Establishing a fund to provide support for this family was the beginning of the Pension Fund.